openstack/devstack/README.md

 # Swift

-Swift is enabled by default configured with only one replica to avoid being IO/memory intensive on a small vm.
+Swift is disabled by default.
+When enabled, it is configured with only one replica to avoid being IO/memory intensive on a small vm.
 When running with only one replica the account, container and object services will run directly in screen.
 The others services like replicator, updaters or auditor runs in background.

-If you would like to disable Swift you can add this to your `localrc` :
+If you would like to enable Swift you can add this to your `localrc` :

-    disable_service s-proxy s-object s-container s-account
+    enable_service s-proxy s-object s-container s-account

 If you want a minimal Swift install with only Swift and Keystone you can have this instead in your `localrc`:

     disable_all_services
     enable_service key mysql s-proxy s-object s-container s-account

 If you only want to do some testing of a real normal swift cluster with multiple replicas you can do so by customizing the variable `SWIFT_REPLICAS` in your `localrc` (usually to 3).

 # Swift S3

 If you are enabling `swift3` in `ENABLED_SERVICES` devstack will install the swift3 middleware emulation.
 Swift will be configured to act as a S3 endpoint for Keystone so effectively replacing the `nova-objectstore`.

 Only Swift proxy server is launched in the screen session all other services are started in background and managed by `swift-init` tool.

 # Neutron

 Basic Setup

 In order to enable Neutron a single node setup, you'll need the following settings in your `localrc` :

     disable_service n-net
     enable_service q-svc